-- 1. Activate impedance-based fault location: - a) To do this, click on the project in your Workspace. - b) Click on the Automatic Line Coloring project property group. - c) Activate the Fault location based on impedance property.
+- 1. Activate impedance-based fault location: - a) To do this, click on the project in your Workspace. - a) Click on the Automatic Line Coloring project property group. - b) Activate property Fault location based on impedance.

 Optional:

 Configure the Maximum acceptable current overload [%] of the line.